Robinrswanson/OneOnOne/README.md

 # OneOnOne Scheduling Application

-The Calendar Scheduling Application allows users to create and manage calendars, invite contacts, create and vote on timeslots, and finalize events.
+OneOnOne is a Scheduling Application allows users to create and manage calendars, invite contacts, create and vote on timeslots, and finalize events.
 It includes features such as user authentication, real-time updates, and notifications to ensure seamless scheduling and collaboration.

 ## Technologies Used